ReallyWeirdCat/automapper-gen/README.md

 A CLI utility that generates reflection-free Go code for mapping structs with type conversion support.

-> **⚠️ Development Status**: This project is in early development and serves primarily as a proof of concept.
-While functional, it's still rough around the edges and lacks comprehensive testing.
-Use in production at your own risk.
+> **⚠️ Development Status**: This project is in early development.
+There are yet no integrated tests, and many things may change in the near future.
+Use in production at your own risk (and if you do, please tell me if you like it).

 ## Features